Kailangan Ko'y Ikaw (TV series): Plot

 Kailangan Ko’y Ikaw follows the story of Police Inspector Gregorio Dagohoy (Robin Padilla), a police investigator who accidentally meets the Manrique sisters; Ruth (Anne Curtis) and Roxanne (Kris Aquino) because of kidnapping incident.
 It happens that Ruth planned her own kidnapping and wanted to extort money from her family.
-Despite of her being the black sheep in the family and pushing her passion to be a model, her sister Roxanne remained faithful to her.
-Gregorio became close to the two sisters that has a connection to a crime that his father became involved despite of his innocence.
+Despite her being the black sheep in the family and pushing her passion to be a model, her sister Roxanne remained faithful to her.
+Gregorio became close to the two sisters that has a connection to a crime that his father became involved despite his innocence.